KentStateWeb/rwd/class/syllabus/index.md

 ### Grading

-Final letter grades will be assigned on the basis of the following table:
+Final letter grades will be assigned on the basis of the following table.
+Graduate student assignments will take into account additional advanced components (described within the assignment), differing from undergraduate assignments.

 | Letter       | Percentage  |
 | :------------- | :-------------|